Winter Olympics: Germany's secret bobsled weapon | DW | 02.02.2022

 Germany is an established force in bobsled, having won all three gold medals on offer at the 2018 Winter Olympics (one was shared with Canada) and investing large sums of money in the sport.

-Yet Oelsner rejects suggestions that the simulator, which BMW says is likely the only one of its kind the world, is further unfair on Germany's rivals, pointing out that Chinese athletes have had "hundreds or even thousands" of goes on the track, compared to around 40 for other competitors.
+Yet Oelsner rejects suggestions that the simulator, which BMW says is likely the only one of its kind the world, is further unfair on Germany's rivals, pointing out that Chinese athletes have had "hundreds or even thousands" of goes on the track, compared with about 40 for other competitors.